-studies to identify the regulatory changes required in order to support the implementation of GADSS.
+studies to identify any regulatory changes required in order to support the implementation of GADSS.

-Action by WRC-19 to integrate the identified changes into the Radio Regulations
+Action by WRC-19 to integrate any identified changes into the Radio Regulations

 WRC-19 Agenda item 1.11

 Agenda Item Title:

 to take necessary actions, as appropriate, to facilitate global or regional harmonized frequency bands to support railway radiocommunication systems between train and trackside within existing mobile service allocations, in accordance with Resolution 236 (WRC-15).